austin-putz/BLUPF90/README.md

 ### On Windows

-Go luck, I don't work with Windows much at all.
-I know people who have and it seems pretty easy.
+I don't use windows at all.

+From what I know, you should run from the cmd line.

 They are executable already so just type the name of the program without the .exe extension.
 You may also need to go [here](http://nce.ads.uga.edu/wiki/doku.php?id=faq.windows) to download the extra software you need.